SpaceJS82/HealthTrackMe/README.md

 ## Usage

-1. Register a new user via the frontend or API.
+1. Register a new user.
 2. Log in and add your daily health metrics.
 3. Use the "Friends" tab to search and add friends.
 4. Share specific metrics on your social feed.